librz/learn-css/margin-collapse.md

 ## Test of comprehension

-1. true or false: if two boxes are adjacent but not siblings(children of same container), their margins won't collapse
+1. true or false: if two boxes are visually adjacent but not siblings(direct children of same container), their margins won't collapse
 2. true or false: margin collapse can happen either in horizontal or vertical direction
 3. what are the types of margin collapse?
 4. what are the ways to prevent margin collapse?